aniljaangra/child-process-exercise/README.md

 # child-process-exercise

- * This SMall Module Illustrates How can we perform CPU Intensive Operations on a child process
- * as it can block the main process
+ * This Small exercise Illustrates How can we perform CPU Intensive Operations on a child process as they can block the main process